celyrin/cape-docker/README.md

 ## Overview
 This repository contains all the necessary configurations to deploy the CAPEv2 malware analysis system using Docker.
 The setup includes orchestrating the communication between the CAPEv2 container and VirtualBox installed on the host machine through custom vbox-server and vbox-client components.
 It also enables network capture using tcpdump within the container which communicates with the guest VMs on the host’s network.
+In addition to VirtualBox, I have created a branch that supports virtualization using KVM.
+You can refer to this [README](https://github.com/celyrin/cape-docker/blob/kvm/README.md) for configuration and usage details.
+Additionally, I have provided a [branch](https://github.com/celyrin/cape-docker/tree/base) that implements the containerization of CAPE's basic functionalities.
+In this branch, VirtualBox is used for virtualization, and the container includes the necessary dependencies for running the CAPE sandbox.
+You can submit samples and retrieve analysis reports.
+For detailed information, refer to this [README](https://github.com/celyrin/cape-docker/blob/base/README.md).

 ## Prerequisites
 - Docker